swails/triangle/README.md

 Note that there is nothing inherently "special" about choosing triangles with 4 rows to reduce the dimensionality of the problem.
-It is, however, the most rows in which I consider the number of possible solutions reasonably enumberable (there are 8).
+It is, however, the most rows in which I consider the number of possible solutions reasonably enumerable (there are 8).
 So evaluating the sub-triangles for the 4th-to-last rows is _very_ cheap, and it results in a much larger dimensionality reduction (percentage-wise) than picking triangles of size 2 or 3.
 Above 4, the growth in